1 § NAME AND REGISTERED OFFICE

 The board has a required turnover of one third of its members every year.

 The board elects a chairman and a vice-chairman who are required to be board members.
-A secretary, a fund manager, a managing director, and other necessary officers are not required to be board members.
+A secretary and other necessary officers are not required to be board members.

 Board meetings are summoned by chairman or the vice-chairman or by the managing director at the chairman’s/vice-chairman’s request when they deem it necessary or when requested by a minimum of 50% of the board members.
 The managing director has the right to be present and speak at board meetings.